eisaacson05/scheduling-demo/README.md

   * A service worker became bloated after some development, so divided it's functionality into smaller workers for better coupling / cohesion.

 ## Improvements:
- * First priority- untested conditions:
+ * First priority are untested conditions (EG bugs):
     - What if a technician has no work orders?
     - What if there were many technicians compacting the UI in the x direction?
     - What if there are no technicians scheduled?
     - etc.
  * Second priority:
    - Look into managing view complexity.
 Partials could help.
-   - Removing all orders that are double booked, not just the one would be better.
+   - Removing all orders that are double booked, not just one from every conflicting pair.
  * Backlisted:
    - CRUD
    - authorization / authentication